The Twilight Zone: The Dummy

 Buffy The Vampire SlayerThe 52nd episode of Joss Whedon’s supernatural series Buffy The Vampire Slayer, starring Sarah Michelle Gellar, airs on the WB network.
 Anthony Stewart Head, David Boreanaz, and Alyson Hannigan also star.
 Alexis Denisof (Angel), Eliza Dushku (Dollhous), and Armin Shimerman (Star Trek: Deep Space Nine) guest star.

 This series is not yet chronicled in the LogBook.
-You could help change that.
+You could join theLogBook team and write this guide or support the webmaster’s efforts to expand the site.

 Another Star Trek spinoff

-EnterpriseStar Trek: Voyager executive producer Rick Berman announces that UPN and Paramount have asked him to initiate the development of the next Star Trek series, though it won’t premiere until after Voyager has completed its run (it seventh season will wrap up in spring 2001).
+EnterpriseStar Trek: Voyager executive producer Rick Berman announces that UPN and Paramount have asked him to initiate the development of the next Star Trek series, though it won’t premiere until after Voyager has completed its run (whose seventh season will wrap up in spring 2001).
 Few details are available at this stage, other than that the network wants a series more accessible to a general audience, not just Star Trek fans, and the show may not even bear the words “Star Trek” in its title.